 - Bing Places for Business: https://www.bingplaces.com/

-How you use the Internet in your business is up to you.
+How you use the internet in your business is up to you.
 Perhaps you are not ready to sell your products online, but you are interested in developing a website that lets people know what you do.
-At the other extreme, you may want to use the Internet as your main sales channel.
-Just remember, the basics are still on the ground - you need products and services that people need; you need to attract people to your Internet site so that they have the option of purchasing these products and services from you; you need to convince them to buy; you need a place to store your products; and you need a way to get them to the purchaser.
+At the other extreme, you may want to use the internet as your main sales channel.
+Just remember, the basics are still on the ground: you need products and services that people want; you need to attract people to your internet site so that they have the option of purchasing these products and services from you; you need to convince them to buy; you need a place to store your products; and you need a way to get them to the purchaser.

-Session 12 of this course will furnish you with detailed information about the Internet and E-commerce.
+The Ecommerce session of this course will provide detailed information about the internet and ecommerce.

 THE TOP TEN DO'S

 - Ensure that your external and internal communications are consistent and support your brand.

 - Establish a designated phone number for your business, record a professional voicemail message, and speak clearly and slowly, repeating your name and number when calling others.

 - Investigate the option of purchasing a smartphone, and use it to support your business.

 - Consider using video and web-based conferencing tools to allow for face-to-face meetings without the expense of travel.